-Financial instruments that may potentially subject us to a concentration of credit risk consist of cash, cash equivalents and restricted cash which are deposited in major financial institutions in the U.S., Germany and Israel, and trade accounts receivable.
+Financial instruments that may potentially subject us to a concentration of credit risk consist of cash and cash equivalents, which are deposited in major financially sound institutions in the U.S, Israel and Germany, and trade accounts receivable.
 Our trade accounts receivable are derived from revenues earned from customers from various countries.
-We perform ongoing credit evaluations of our customers' financial condition and, generally, require no collateral from our customers.
-We also have a credit insurance policy for some of our customers.
+We perform ongoing credit evaluations of our customers' financial condition and, generally, require no collateral from customers.
+We also have a credit insurance policy for some of customers.
 We maintain an allowance for doubtful accounts receivable based upon the expected ability to collect the accounts receivable.
 We review our allowance for doubtful accounts quarterly by assessing individual accounts receivable and all other balances based on historical collection experience and an economic risk assessment.
-If we determine that a specific customer is unable to meet its financial obligations to us, we provide an allowance for credit losses to reduce the receivable to the amount our management reasonably believes will be collected.
-To mitigate risks, we deposit cash and cash equivalents with high credit quality financial institutions.
-Provisions for doubtful debts are netted against "Accounts receivable-trade."
+If we determine that a specific customer is unable to meet its financial obligations to us, we provide an allowance for credit losses to reduce the receivable to the amount management reasonably believes will be collected.